How to Learn Python the Right Way

 Step 4: Work on Your Own Projects

-My advice: Start with a small project.
-It's better to finish a small project than embark on a huge one that is never finished.
+Start small.
+It’s better to finish a small project than get stuck on a huge one.

 - Extend the projects you were working on before and add more functionality.